Skip to content

 /// Send resource data metrics

-/// [key] Unique ID
+/// [key] unique id

-/// [url] Request address
+/// [url] request URL

-/// [httpMethod] Request method
+/// [httpMethod] request method

-/// [requestHeader] Request header parameters
+/// [requestHeader] request header parameters

-/// [responseHeader] Response header parameters
+/// [responseHeader] response header parameters

-/// [responseBody] Response content
+/// [responseBody] response content

-/// [resourceStatus] Response status code
+/// [resourceStatus] response status code

 Future<void> addResource(